GPII/universal/documentation/PreferencesServer.md

 ### GET /ready

+Check whether Preferences Server is ready to handle requests.
+The readiness endpoint checks the database connection.

+It returns http status code 200 when Preferences Server is ready to handle requests.
+Otherwise, returns http status code 404.

+### GET /health

+Check whether Preferences Server itself is running.
+A running Preferences Server may or may not be ready to handle requests because the liveness endpoint does not check the connection between Preferences Server and the database.

-Check whether Preferences Server is up and running.
-It returns http status code 200 when Preferences Server is up and running.
+It returns http status code 200 when Preferences Server itself is running.
 Otherwise, returns http status code 500.

-### GET /health

-Check whether Preferences Server is able to handle requests by checking the database connection.
-It returns http status code 200 when Cloud Based Flow Manager is up and running.
-Otherwise, returns http status code 404.

 ### GET /preferences/:token[?view=:view]